 Saturday Studios Classes

-Art Explorations (Grades 4 and 5).
 Explore ways of making art using different media and materials.
-Through drawing, painting, printmaking, clay and more, create artworks tied to one class theme or subject.
+Through drawing, painting, printmaking, clay and more, artwork is tied to a class theme or subject.

-Painting (Grades 6–8) .
 Find ways to use color and paint to develop ideas, stories, symbolism, and more.
-Using water-based paint, experiment with mixing colors, composition, making lines and brush work, working from observation and using your imagination.
+Working from observation and using your imagination, experiment with mixing colors, composition, making lines and brush work with water-based paint.

 Mixed-Media Sculpture (Grades 9–12)

 Examine how space, form, movement, scale, color, and texture can be used to create expressive three-dimensional works of art.
 Find strategies to conceive work, bring it to completion, and examine how contemporary sculptors use their craft to comment on life and culture in funny and serious ways.
 Wire, clay, wood, cardboard, and found objects, in addition to more contemporary media such as light, sound, and digital content are some of the materials and media used.